Bulk copying SQL Server data from Linux and UNIX

 enter the field terminator [none]:

-To accept the recommended responses (shown in square brackets), press RETURN.
+To accept the recommended responses (shown in square brackets), press Return.

 In noninteractive mode, you are not prompted for format information.
 To run bcp in noninteractive mode, you include one of the following arguments, which specify in advance how data should be formatted: